Crisis deepens for Euro 2024 hosts Germany with 1-0 loss to Poland

 He was beaten in the 31st when Kiwior's glancing header bounced off the ground first and then floated past Ter Stegen who got a hand to the ball but could not push it wide.

-The Germans piled on the pressure after the restart and threatened with Robin Gosens before Joshua Kimmich saw his effort bounce off the crossbar four minutes after the restart.
+The Germans looked sharper in the second half and piled on the pressure right after the restart, threatening with Robin Gosens before Joshua Kimmich saw his effort bounce off the crossbar four minutes after the restart.

 Thiaw, making his Germany debut, got close to an equaliser with a fine turn and shot in the box but keeper Wojciech Szczesny produced his best moment of the night to block it.

-Germany had a string of late chances but could not find an equaliser that would alleviate some of the pressure they and coach Hansi Flick will now face on their return.
+Germany had a string of late chances but could not find an equaliser that would alleviate some of the pressure they and Flick will now face on their return.

-The Germans, who play Colombia next week, now have less than a year to build a battle-worthy team for their home Euros but following their disappointing first round World Cup exit in Qatar last year, they have failed to show clear signs of recovery.
+"I had hoped we could celebrate a success in order to change the mood and get the country behind us," said Gosens, whose pace on the wing in the second half did Germany well.

+"We all know that can only happen with results and wins.
+We played a good second half but it is time we start getting rewarded for it."